-- Note 2: The histology rules instruct to code the invasive histology when there are in situ and invasive components in a single tumor. - Note 3: When there is a discrepancy between the biopsy and resection (two distinctly different histologies/different rows), code the histology from the most representative specimen (the greater amount of tumor).

-- A. Addendum(s) and/or comment(s)

-- B. Final diagnosis / synoptic report as required by CAP

-- C. CAP protocol

-Note 1: Addendums and comments on the pathology report are given the highest priority because they often contain information about molecular testing, genetic testing, and/or special stains which give a more specific diagnosis.

-Note 2: The pathologist's diagnosis from the pathology report is always reliable, so the final diagnosis is the second priority.
+- Note 1: The term "most specific" usually refers to a subtype/variant. - Note 2: The histology rules instruct to code the invasive histology when there are in situ and invasive components in a single tumor. - Note 3: When there is a discrepancy between the biopsy and resection (two distinctly different histologies/different rows), code the histology from the most representative specimen (the greater amount of tumor). - 1.
+Tissue or pathology report from primary site (in priority order) - A. Addendum(s) and/or comment(s) - B. Final diagnosis / synoptic report as required by CAP - C. CAP protocol - Note 1: Addendums and comments on the pathology report are given the highest priority because they often contain information about molecular testing, genetic testing, and/or special stains which give a more specific diagnosis. - Note 2: The pathologist's diagnosis from the pathology report is always reliable, so the final diagnosis is the second priority.